 \end{definition} From these definitions, one observes that $\lspan(\bfA)$ defines a left vector space over the columns of $\bfA$, while $\rspan(\bfA)$ defines a right vector space over the same columns.

 The following definition of left and right ranks of a quaternion matrix follows naturally.

 \begin{definition}[Left and right ranks of a quaternion matrix] Let $\bfA \in \bbH^{M\times N}$.
 The left rank of $\bfA$ is defined as $\lrank \bfA = \dim \lspan(\bfA)$ while the right rank is given by $\rrank \bfA = \dim \rspan(\bfA)$. \end{definition} \begin{remark} For a real or complex matrix $\bfA$, we drop the subscripts and keep the unambiguous notations $\Span(\bfA)$ to denote the span of its columns and its rank by $\rank\bfA$. \end{remark} As in the usual real and complex cases, the dimension of the left (resp. right) column span encodes the maximal number of left (resp. right) linearly independent vectors.
-For an arbitrary quaternion matrix, the left and right ranks are different \cite{zhang_quaternions_1997}.
+For quaternion matrices, the left and right ranks are in general different; see e.g., \cite[Example 7.3]{zhang_quaternions_1997}.
 Hence the distinction is critical.
 Nonetheless, the left and right ranks satisfy several important properties similar to their real and complex counterparts.
 In particular, for a quaternion matrix $\bfA\in \bbH^{M\times N}$, the rank cannot exceed its dimensions, i.e., $\lrank\bfA \leq \min (M, N)$ and $\rrank\bfA \leq \min (M, N)$.
 The matrix $\bfA$ is said to be full left rank if $\lrank \bfA = \min (M, N)$ and full right rank if $\rrank \bfA = \min (M, N)$.